 How are uterine fibroids treated?

 Since most fibroids stop growing and may even shrink as women approach menopause, your doctor might initially recommend observation.
 However, some fibroids might require more active treatment, depending on:

 - Extent of symptoms

 - Number and size of the fibroids

 What are the complications of uterine fibroids?

 It is uncommon for fibroids to cause severe health consequences.
-However, women can have heavy bleeding which can lead to dangerous anemia.
-Rarely, large fibroids can press on the bladder and ureter, leading to kidney damage.
-Other complications include infertility and recurrent pregnancy loss.
+However, women can have heavy bleeding that can lead to dangerous anemia, or lack of red blood cells.